Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 In an article published by Revue Horticole in 1852, French naturalist Charles Victor Naudin (pictured right) predated Darwin’s version of natural selection.
 However, Darwin critiqued Naudin’s theory in The Origin of Species, beginning with the third edition, noting –

-“In 1852, M. Naudin, a distinguished botanist, expressly stated, in an admirable paper on the origin of species… his belief that species are formed in an analogous manner as varieties are under cultivation; and the latter process he attributes to man’s power of selection.
+“In 1852, M. Naudin, a distinguished botanist, expressly stated, in an admirable paper on the origin of species… his belief that species are formed analogously as varieties are under cultivation; and the latter process he attributes to man’s power of selection.
 But he does not show how selection acts under nature.”

 What Darwin noted as missing in Naudin’s theory was an explanation of “how” nature performs its selection process.
 Naudin had no mechanism to explain how nature performs its selection process.